 During your recovery, it is important to not overdo it.
 Functional neuro assessments and treatments can help me know where to work, how to work, and when to stop.
 The idea is to activate healthy changes, or neuroplasticity, to get the nervous system to repair itself.

 Some commonly known massage techniques provide too much stimulation.
-Others encourage you to be too passive, and much of the neuroplasticity research2 shows that what you do for yourself is what gets your nerve pathways to reconnect.
-I act as a guide for you to be engaged in your recovery.
+Others encourage you to be too passive.
+In fact, much of the neuroplasticity research2 shows that what you do for yourself is what gets your nerve pathways to reconnect.
+But focused massage with gentle bodywork can help.
+You stay engaged and increase your body awareness as you recover.

-In addition to having all the normal brain communications disrupted by a process called “synaptic shearing” after a head injury, the brain may be on alert as if the threat of the trauma is still there.
-You may find anger erupts with no warning or panic from driving a car again.
-Unusual emotional reactions are often an issue for people with frontal lobe brain damage after head injury.
+Normal brain communications may be disrupted after a head injury, In addition, the brain may be on alert as if the trauma threat is still there.
+Anger erupts with no warning or panic from ordinary tasks.
+Emotional reactions often trouble people with frontal head injury.

 Massage is well known to benefit the nervous system, calm emotions, induce relaxation, relieve pain, and stimulate communications across the brain and between the brain and the body.
 I also use the approach from Ortho-Bionomy of empowering you, honoring your body’s wisdom, listening to the body’s intelligence.